nowaproj/docs/docs/local-project-simulator/createlocalproject.md

 # Create a local project

-Nowa isn’t only available in the browser — you can also use **Nowa Desktop**, a dedicated app for macOS and Windows.
+Nowa isn’t only available in your browser — you can also use **Nowa Desktop**, a dedicated app for macOS and Windows.

 With **Nowa Desktop**, you can create and manage **local Flutter projects** right on your computer.